ryanmat/mcp-server-logicmonitor/README.md

 - "Run the Daily Alert Summary report"
 - "Show me the escalation chains"
 - "Who is in the DevOps recipient group?"
+- "Show me recent audit log entries"
+- "List all ops notes with the maintenance tag"
+- "Add an ops note for the deployment"

 ## Development